Table of Contents

 Your logo’s primary and secondary colours should reflect who you are as an organisation.Click To Tweet

 A financial planning firm, for example, could come across as irresponsible with a yellow logo, while a decadent purple shade may not fit a health food brand.

-Inappropriate colour selections can be a hallmark of low-cost logo design by inexperienced designers on sites like Fivver or 99Designs.
+Inappropriate colour selections can be a hallmark of free logo designs online or cheap logos created by inexperienced designers on sites like Fivver or 99Designs.

 6 – It’s Brand-Inappropriate

 While colour theory is one of the most important ways logo designs tell stories, it’s far from the only factor.